What Is Passive Solar Heating?

 Key insights

-Passive and active solar heating techniques may be employed together.
+Passive and active solar heating techniques may be employed together for energy efficiency.

 Jump to insight